mother-of-all-self-hosting/ansible-role-browserless/docs/configuring-apprise.md

 Take a look at:

 - [`defaults/main.yml`](../defaults/main.yml) for some variables that you can customize via your `vars.yml` file.
-You can override settings (even those that don't have dedicated playbook variables) using the `apprise_environment_variables_additional_variables` variable
+You can override settings (even those that don't have dedicated playbook variables) using the `browserless_environment_variables_additional_variables` variable

-See the [documentation](https://github.com/caronc/apprise-api/blob/master/README.md#environment-variables) for a complete list of Apprise API's config options that you could put in `apprise_environment_variables_additional_variables`.
+See the [documentation](https://github.com/caronc/browserless-api/blob/master/README.md#environment-variables) for a complete list of Browserless API's config options that you could put in `browserless_environment_variables_additional_variables`.

 ## Installing